Mboalab/Outreachy_December_2022-March_2023-Internships-Typhoid-diagnostics-Project/David Bosun-Arebuwa/Starter tasks/David Bosun-Arebuwa/task 0.md

 ## Attributed Mentor:
-The attributed mentor to get in touch with for this task is **Stephanie Fadanka**
+The attributed mentor to get in touch with for this task is **Stephane Fadanka**